Riganji/comfyui-riganji/README.md

 ### 📂 Load Images (Folder)

-Loads an image sequence from a folder.
-Works like **VHS Load Images**, but additionally exposes the folder path as an output for passing downstream (e.g. to a save node).
+Loads an image sequence from a folder and additionally exposes the folder path as an output for passing downstream (e.g. to a save node).

 **Inputs**